Accessing Birth Control

 The Supreme Court's 1965 decision in Griswold v.
 Connecticut was an important victory for those seeking reproductive rights.
 Police arrested and fined a doctor and the Planned Parenthood League of Connecticut executive director for giving contraception advice to married couples.
 This was against Connecticut state law.

 The pair sued the state of Connecticut in response.
-The Supreme Court found that the state law against contraceptives violated the "zone of privacy" implied in the Constitution.
+The Supreme Court found the state law against contraceptives violated the "zone of privacy" implied in the Constitution.
 They employed a "penumbra" theory to show that although no right or amendment directly protects contraception, their interpretation establishes the right to privacy, including "marital privacy."

 In 1972, in the case of Eisenstadt v.
 Baird, the U.S. Supreme Court expanded this ruling and guaranteed unmarried couples the right to access contraception.